 It leverages all available data within your HubSpot CRM, including past interactions, company news, and prospect activity.
 This allows it to create messages that reference specific challenges or recent events, aiming for more relevant outreach.

 The Breeze Prospecting Agent is bundled with Sales Hub Professional or Enterprise subscriptions and operates on HubSpot Credits.
-This means every action it performs consumes credits, leading to a usage-based cost that can be unpredictable.
+This means actions it performs consume credits, providing a flexible usage-based model that scales with your team's needs.

-The key differentiator is its native integration with HubSpot, giving it deep access to CRM data but limiting it to that ecosystem.
-Alternatives like eesel AI are designed to unify knowledge across all your company’s apps for a more comprehensive AI understanding.
+The key differentiator is its seamless, native integration with HubSpot, giving it deep access to CRM data.
+Complementary options like eesel AI can be used to unify knowledge across other apps to further support your HubSpot-centered understanding.